Blockchain Data Indexing: Navigating its working and challenges

 How blockchain data indexing works?

-As discussed, blockchain data indexing is an approach that automatically reads, filters, and indexes all the data available on blockchain networks, including Ethereum, Polygon, Polkadot, Avalanche, or custom blockchains (AppChains) such as BNB Sidechains, Parachains, Supernets, Substrate and Subnets.
+As discussed, blockchain data indexing is an approach that automatically reads, filters, and indexes all the data available on blockchain networks, including Ethereum, Polygon, Polkadot, Avalanche, or custom blockchains (AppChains) such as BNB Sidechains, Parachains, Supernets, Substrate and L1s (Formerly known as Subnets).
 Hence, data indexing provides an easy-to-query structure for bulk non-compiled data.
 The following step-by-step process represents the working mechanism of blockchain data indexing:

 Blockchain data indexing